Separation of Variables for a flux tube with an end: One-loop renormalization

 corresponding to the three terms in Eq.\ \re{TotalHamiltonian}.
 Above, we regularized the intrinsic collinear divergence by deviating the hard boundary off the light cone $\varepsilon \equiv z_{8/6} - z_5$ and took the light-ray operator $z_\infty$ to be very long, i.e., larger than any other light-cone distances involved in accord with the flux-tube interpretation \cite{Alday:2007mf}.

 If we were to adopt the same reasoning as in the formation of the ratio function used in the amplitude framework, see, e.g., Ref.\ \cite{Basso:2013vsa}, we would normalize the above light-cone correlation function \re{LRcorrfunc} to the one without the insertion of the flux-tube excitation propagating from $z_3$ to $z_7$, see Fig.\ \ref{2Doctagon}.
 In that case, both boundaries were recoil-less and thus not dynamical and resulted into the subtraction of $2 h_{0 \infty}$ from Eq.\ \re{TotalHamiltonian}.
 In the present case, the left boundary is soft and gets recoiled.
-We therefore, would only like to get rid of the interaction term between the soft and hard boundaries, without over-subtraction of the physics of recoil.
-This implies that we have to take the square root of the light-cone correlator without flux tube insertions $G_\Box = \mathcal{G}|_{\rm no\ flux-tube\ insertions}$, rather than its whole and, thus, subtract only $h_{0 \infty}$.
+We therefore, would only like to get rid of the interaction term between the soft and hard boundaries (on the back face of the correlator), without over-subtraction of the physics of recoil (on its front).
+This implies that we have to take the square root of the light-cone correlator without the flux-tube insertions $G_\Box = \mathcal{G}|_{\rm no\ flux-tube\ insertions}$, rather than its whole and, thus, subtract only $h_{0 \infty}$.
 The function $G_\Box$ corresponds to the correlator of light-cone operators with the (blue) dashed contour in the right panel of Fig.\ \ref{2Doctagon}.
 However, we immediately observe that collinear logarithms are not completely cancelled.
 To accomplish this, we have to additionally divide the correlator by the square root of the rectangular Wilson $W_\Box$ in the fundamental representation over the (red) square contour in Fig.\ \ref{2Doctagon}.
-The ratio function then to study is
+The ratio function then to study is\footnote{At higher orders of perturbation theory, the front and back faces of the ratio $\mathcal{R}$ start interacting and their factorization is lost.}

 The large-time one-loop corrections to the resulting observable effectively emerge from the following Hamiltonian